Resources

 Dear Grandma Bunny by Dick Bruna

-BOOK: this book tells the story of whathappened and how Miffy felt and coped when Grandma died
+NOVEL/STORY: This book tells the story of what happened and how Miffy felt and coped when Grandma died.

 When Uncle Bob Died by Althea